 Simple analogy Project is a feature(s) you’d like to have, where Product is a reflection/implementation of such projects over the time of development.

 Lets look at questions above from this definition and try to provide some answers.

 - As soon as you start to design phase and then write code you are working on the project.
 When you release your code to be used, it will eventually became a product (or part of it).

 - Therefore, as soon as project requirements and goals are reached and it gets its own life it become a Product.
 Bear in mind that Project might affect more then one Product.

 Question 4 is only to be answered when there is a clear understanding of a terminology used.

 Project manager is responsible for the proper delivery of the project – an one-chapter story with well defined goals, scope, associated time-frame, budget and other constrains.
 There are many things to be covered: resources to be allocated, risks identified and addressed, incomplete requirements clarified and resolved, budget and time line to be set and kept intact.
 Result of all this effort is to ensure that requirement are implemented and delivered.
 Once it is delivered and signed off, he will move on with next project.
-If someone become a guru in this area, then it is a time for PMI title.
+If someone become a guru in this area, then it is a time for PMI certification.

 Product manager is something different from above.
 Once the project became product it is a responsibility of the Product manager to remain with it and manage further life of the product.
 He/she will be focusing on the goal of enhancing a product, bringing it forward in such way that it continues to meet general business requirements and objectives over time.
 As a result a new projects would be defined and product manager might meet with project managers again, working with them to ensure stability of the product, its health, feature requirements, helping and guiding the team allocated for the new project to accomplish a new goals.